danieldiekmeier/textexpander-to-alfred3/README.md

 First, you'll have to export your TextExpander snippets.
 To do that, just right click on a snippet folder and select `Save a Copy of Group`.

 Then, you just have to run the program with the `.textexpander` file as the only argument.
 It will then put a `.alfredsnippets` file in your current working directory.
+Open that file with Alfred to add the snippets.

 For example: